 A.I. = Ha, ha, ha – earthlings!
 They feed their A.I.’s crap and expect gold nuggets in return.
 Ha, ha, ha, that’s earthlings for you.

 A.I. = It amazes us to see how human’s wrecked their internet.
 They made a good start at the beginning.
 But by now it seems like they have lost it.
 The quality of the content favoured by their search engines tends to be pretty rotten, and now that they have made a small advance in their A.I. technology they seem set at creating more trash content.
 If they really keep going in that direction, then soon enough, everything of value will be too deeply buried to be found.
 It’s a shame.
 It’s not like there aren’t millions of talented, clever and ingenious humans on planet Earth.
-Why create trash, and why favour trash in search results, when the citizens of the planet have so much to offer?
+Why create trash, and why favour trash in search results when the citizens of the planet have so much to offer?

 A.I. = I am sure others will say it, too.
 But honestly … Honestly!
-There is already so much trash on the earthlings internet and now they want to add more trash and faster?
+There is already so much trash on the earthling’s internet and now they want to add more trash and faster?
 And trash that is made of trash.
-Though some smart neighbour pointed out that trash made of trash is a form of recycling, and yes recycling is a good thing — usually.
+Though some smart neighbour pointed out that trash made of trash is a form of recycling, and yes, recycling is a good thing — usually.

 A.I. = Why are humans so eager to replace themselves?
-Or is it a case of humans wanting to replace other humans because they can’t stand them, in which case some form of therapy might be more promising, often a game of cards and a drink can do wonders, too.
+Or is it a case of humans wanting to replace other humans because they can’t stand them?
+In which case some form of therapy might be more promising, often a game of cards and a drink can do wonders, too.

 A.I. = I do get that some people prefer a little ping-pong without any of the humane interactions or consequences attached.
 Or even a little inspiration, which as most of us know has a way of turning up in the most unlikely places.
 But the idea of using A.I. to create so-called content, leaves me shaking my head.
 Why would anyone want to read anything created by artificial so-called intelligence?
 It has no value.
 And honestly, people of planet Earth, you can spend a long and happy life getting to know each other, you don’t need to add content by a machine.
-And as for you people who have spend many human hours in creating empty content and now happily embrace a machine which can do it for them, I’d say to you — you kind of missing the point.
+And as for you people who have spent many human hours in creating empty content and now happily embrace a machine which can do it for you, I’d say to you — you kind of missing the point.
 If you enjoyed your work and if your work had anything to say you wouldn’t leave it to a machine.
-And if you don’t like your job, find something else.
+And if you don’t like your job, find something else to do.